2021 NFL Draft order: Top 30 picks set for Round 1 ahead of Super Bowl LV - NBC Sports

-The 2021 NFL Draft is scheduled to take place on April 29-May 1, 2021, in Cleveland, Ohio.
+With only the Super Bowl remaining in the 2020-21 NFL season, it’s time to look ahead to the 2021 NFL Draft.
+This year’s draft is scheduled to take place on April 29-May 1, 2021, in Cleveland, Ohio.
 See below for the top 30 picks in the first round.
-The draft order is determined by record, if two teams finish with the same record, the NFL gives the higher pick to the team that played the easier schedule.
+The draft order is determined by record- if two teams finish with the same record, the NFL gives the higher pick to the team that played the easier schedule.

 2021 NFL Draft Order: First Round